 Figure 1

-A model of teacher stress (adapted from van Dick 2006, p.37, modified by the author)
+A model of teacher stress (adapted from van Dick 2006, p.37, modified by the authors)

 Fig. 1 shows, in a simplified way, how classroom events affect teachers’ stress levels, according to the model of teacher stress: When potential stressors (e.g., classroom disruptions) occur during teaching (1), teachers intuitively judge how disruptive the event is in a primary appraisal (2).
 If potential stressors are judged as threatening, i.e., as actual stressors (3), teachers consider whether they have sufficient resources for coping with the stressor (4).
 Teachers utilize these resources in trying to cope with the stressor, e.g., by employing classroom management strategies (5).
 In cases where coping fails, stress ensues, often accompanied by physiological reactions like increased HR (6).
 As part of the coping process, and dependent on its outcomes, teachers re-evaluate the stressor (7).
+Thus, depending on their own professional learning history, teachers may differ in their reactions even to the same stressor.
+More experienced teachers typically have a broader and more problem-specific range of coping strategies that help them in dealing with a (potential) stressor.
+For example, mire experienced teacher may have better classroom management skills, and more routines for dealing with classroom disruptions, and thus experience lower levels of stress than less experienced teachers ([@wolff2015keeping]).

 ## HR in teaching-learning contexts

 Prior research, not using fitness trackers but traditional electrocardiography (ECG), has shown that changes in teacher HR can be mapped onto stressors experienced by teachers during teaching.
 For example, teachers’ HR increased during teacher-centered activities when they had to take an exposed position in student-teacher interaction [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021]. @sperka1995 for example recorded the HR of 16 pre-service teachers during their first lesson.
-The results showed significantly increased psychophysiological activation in terms of an increased HR during teaching.
-The activation effect was particularly prominent at the beginning of the lesson and decreased over the course of the lesson.
+Teachers´ HR increased significantly during teaching.
+The activation was particularly prominent at the beginning of the lesson and decreased over the course of the lesson.
 The authors interpret this finding as indicating that pre-service teachers’ proactive coping strategies, such as actively managing student interactions, helped in lowering their HR levels.
-Other ECG studies identified typical stressors, predicting increased HR values, such as class size [@huang2022class], or low student engagement and motivation [@junker2021].
+Other ECG studies identified typical stressors predicting increases in HR, such as class size [@huang2022class], or low student engagement and motivation [@junker2021].
 For example, @junker2021 recorded the HR of 40 teachers during a real classroom lesson.
 They provided evidence that teacher stress, induced by factors like low student engagement (e.g., lack of motivation or interest in tasks) or teacher-centered activities (e.g., teacher-focused classroom activities), resulted in elevated HR.

 In addition to ECG studies, there are a few studies that used wrist-worn fitness trackers to investigate HR trends in teaching-learning situations [@Darnell2019; @chalmers2021]. @Darnell2019 for example measured the HR of 15 medical college students listening to lecture classes using wrist-worn devices.
-The analysis revealed a constant decrease in HR from the beginning to the end of a lecture, whereas the HR peak was reached during active learning sessions (peer-discussion based problem solving). @chalmers2021 examined the usability of the average HR, measured with a fitness tracker, to identify physiological changes during stress-inducing tasks with the Trier Stress Test in a study with 30 medical students and 30 participants from the general population.
-The average HR increased significantly between the resting and stress phases.
+The analysis revealed a constant decrease in HR from the beginning to the end of a lecture, whereas the HR peak was reached during active learning sessions (peer-discussion based problem solving). @chalmers2021 examined the usability of the average HR, measured with a fitness tracker, to identify physiological changes during stress-inducing tasks (i.e., the Trier Stress Test) .
+The average HR increased significantly from the resting to the stress inducing phases of the task.
 Even though the participants in these studies were learners, not teachers, the results are relevant to the study of teacher stress using wearable devices, because the studies showed that a) HR can be effectively recorded using fitness trackers during a whole learning unit, and b) HR changes are in line with the occurrence of activating or stress-inducing tasks.